VRConservation/fbabook/chapters/program.md

 ## Assessment

 Program and project planning typically begins with a participatory assessment of your business and organization and with the board, stakeholders, and clients.
 During this situation assessment phase, you will specify the basic parameters for your project and improve your understanding of the project’s context.
-Pages 13 through 24 of the [Open Standards for the Practice of Conservation](http://gg.gg/1agli2) provide an excellent primer on assessment.
+Pages 13 through 24 of the Open Standards {cite}`cmp` provide an excellent primer on assessment.
 Conducting a thorough situation or problem analysis is central to your assessment work.
 Your design team should review available evidence to complete your analysis, identifying the direct threats, core problems, and indirect threats, also known as drivers and causes.

 ```{figure} /figures/situ.png
 :name: situation